Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Methodology and Definitions

+The velocity of a star at the point $\mathbf{R}$\ of a Galactocentric frame can be split into two components: where $V_{G}(R,Z)>0$ is the average (over $\Phi$) rotation velocity at the radius $R$ and distance $Z$ from the galactic plane. $\Delta \mathbf{V}$\ is the deviation from the average $\mathbf{V}_{G}\left( \mathbf{R}\right) $, which represents the velocity of the local rest frame and can be approximated by the average velocity of the stars in some neighbourhood of $\mathbf{R}$: The quality of the approximation may depend on the choice of sources and the size and shape of the defined neighbourhood.
+In Section~\ref{lovesu}, this issue will be discussed in more detail for $\mathbf{V}_{G}\left( \mathbf{R}_{\odot}\right) $, which is the velocity of the local standard rest frame (LSR) \cite{sch10}.

-whose components are angular velocities in directions of the right ascension and declination in the ICRS.
-For our analysis, we will prefer the representation of proper motion in the galactic reference frame
+The proper motion of the stars in Gaia data is represented by the vector whose components are angular velocities in directions of the right ascension and declination in the ICRS.
+For our analysis, we will prefer the representation of proper motion in the galactic reference frame: which is obtained by the transformation given in \cite{ga4}.
+Then, we will work with transverse 2D velocity defined as where $v_{l},v_{b}$ are velocity components\ in directions of increasing latitude $\left( l\right) $ and longitude $\left( b\right) ,$ and the distance $r$ is obtained from the parallax: where ZP is a global zero point taken from \cite{gaia2021}.
+The ZP correction reduces velocity only by $\lesssim2\%$ in our selected data.
+The analysis and discussion of distance extraction from parallax is thoroughly conducted in \cite{bai15,gaia2018,ga2}.